 Progress and study required

-However, some of the growth in IT services will be the result of the contracting out of IT services by many sectors of the economy as well as genuine growth in the sector.

-Issue: To better understand the skill needed in ITCE jobs now and in the future so that education and training providers can make better decisions when planning relevant provision and individuals can make better choices about ITCE careers.
+Issue: To understand better the skills needed in ITCE jobs now and in the future so that education and training providers can make better decisions when planning relevant provision and individuals can make better choices about ITCE careers.

 19. It is difficult to translate the employment trends set out above into a coherent understanding of the skills needed in ITCE jobs and whether these skill needs are being met.
-Much of the research we have seen suggests that there are genuine skill shortages as defined by the National Skills Task Force in its First Reports (See Annex x).
+Much of the research we have seen suggests that there are genuine skill shortages as defined by the National Skills Task Force in its First Report ie “shortages in the accessible labour market of the type of skill being sought and which leads to a difficulty in recruitment”.
 Many surveys of IT jobs, in particular, suggest that recruitment and retention problems have become increasingly acute over the past 2 years.
 Press reports continue to show the growth in earnings for skilled professionals in ITCE jobs to be well above the national average.
 The New Earnings Survey showed an increase of 9.7% for the software and services industry between April 1997 and April 1998.

 20. The NCC annual survey of Salaries and Staff Issues reported in 1999 that perceived skill shortages for most types of staff had increased with problems seen as worsening most sharply for technical support and network staff and system developers.
 We have commissioned further work to clarify our understanding of the skill problems affecting the IT sector.
+This will build on the large volume of material already available on this issue including the summary of evidence available in “Skills 99”, and will include consultation with representative bodies and key players from the ITCE industry.
+The aim is to produce a non-technical assessment of skill needs which places these needs in the context of the general labour market and education and training provision.
+Important questions that this assessment will address are:

+What are the skills needed in the ITCE sector?
+In what volume?
+To what extent are skills sets inter-changeable?

+Will these skill needs be met?
+If not why not?

-EEW21.
-We will include these findings in our final report in the summer.assessing future skill needs What is needed is a sustained capacity to look ahead at the likely technologies in a rapidly changing sector and to infer what the skill requirements might be.
+21. We will include these findings in our final report in the summer.
+We will also be looking at longer term arrangements for assessing future skill needs.
+What is needed is a sustained capacity to look ahead at the likely technologies in a rapidly changing sector and to infer what the skill requirements might be.
 We accept however that in such a rapidly changing environment it will not be easy to make accurate predictions, and that it will be equally important to ensure that skilled staff have the broader base of skills they need to be able to adapt to changing requirements.

-Issue: to build on the work done by AISS to put in place a clear framework which describes the skills and key competences required for different ITCE jobs, the ladder for career progression and the qualifications and training required.
+Issue: To put in place a clear framework which describes the skills and key competences required for different ITCE jobs, the ladder for career progression and the qualifications and training required.

 22. The lack of an agreed and consistent framework for describing the skill needs of the sector is a major problem.
 Without such a framework much of what is said about the skill needs of the sector refers to particular languages or software packages rather than the associated skills.
 We firmly believe that the skill needs of the sector can only be tackled once such a framework is in place.